semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 ## Create Semaphore IDs

-Semaphore IDs (i.e. _identity commitments_) represent user identities and
+Semaphore IDs - also known as _identity commitments_ - represent user identities.
-are the leaves of the Merkle trees in the protocol.

 Create a `./static` folder and add a `./static/identityCommitments.json` file that contains the following array of IDs: